-You can run the bench\example application in the following modes:
+You can run the bench example application in the following modes:

 - Matrix multiply mode receives data from the kernel module and puts that data into a matrix.
-After two matrices are full, it multiplies them together and calculates the amount of time taken for the calculation. - Netlink socket bench mode causes the application to send multiple messages from kernel space to user space during one iteration.
+After two matrices are full, it multiplies them together and calculates the amount of time taken for the calculation.
+See "Matrix Multiply Mode Examples" on page 156. - Netlink socket bench mode causes the application to send multiple messages from kernel space to user space during one iteration.
 The number of messages sent per iteration depends upon notification from the user application to start sending messages.
+See "Netlink Socket Benchmark Mode Examples" on page 157.